Nexmo/station/_documentation/en/messages/code-snippets/inbound-message.md

 ## Try it out

-The webhook is invoked on inbound message and the message details and data printed to the console.
+The webhook is invoked on receipt of an [inbound message](/api/messages-olympus#inbound-message) and the message details and data are printed to the console.